elementor/elementor-developers-docs/src/managers/registering-controls.md

 add_action( 'elementor/controls/controls_registered', 'register_new_controls' );
 ```

-We hook to the `elementor/controls/controls_registered` action hook and pass a callback function that imports the new control files and then registers them with the control manager.
+This hooks to the `elementor/controls/controls_registered` action hook and passes a callback function importing the new control files and registering them with the control manager.

 ## New Registration Method

-As of Elementor 3.5, developers should use the new way to register controls:
+As of Elementor 3.5, developers should use the following code:

 ```php
 /**